lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 ```

-3. you should add the computation of the total number of samples per polarimeter and total number of baselines for polarimeter, which we will need later.
+3. You should add the computation of the total number of samples per
+   polarimeter and total number of baselines for polarimeter, which we
+   will need later.

 ```
 total_time = days_of_observation * 24 * 3600